jordaoqualho/Ephero/chrome-extension/README.md

 ### Basic Sharing

-1. Click the Secure Share extension icon in your Chrome toolbar
+1. Click the Ephero extension icon in your Chrome toolbar
 2. Click "Create Room" to create a new ephemeral room
 3. Share the room ID with others who need to join
 4. Type messages in the text area and press Ctrl+Enter to send